-Dog bite prevention is a necessity in today's world.
-Dogs are everywhere, and some are friendlier than others.
-However, it is important to understand that any dog is capable of biting, regardless of breed or size.
-Even the nicest dog can snap or bite when injured or afraid.
+Dogs are everywhere, so preventing dog bites is a necessity.
+Although some dogs are friendlier than others, any dog is capable of biting, regardless of its breed or size.
+Even the nicest dog may snap or bite when it's injured or afraid.

 Why Do Dogs Bite?